 One specificity of this OVP (Online Video Provider) is that they offer to send you the live streaming equipment.
 Depending on what your school needs, you can choose from different packages of live streaming equipment for purchase and, in some cases, for rent.

-One drawback of MyLiveDistrict is that they does not seem offer a free trial, which we think is the best way for broadcasters to choose their video streaming solution without paying anything upfront.
+One drawback of MyLiveDistrict is that they do not seem to offer a free trial, which we think is the best way for broadcasters to choose their video streaming solution without paying anything upfront.

 Eduvision.TV is a small live streaming service that targets schools, rather than educators.
 It provides what it calls an “eduvision portal” with limited features.
 Pricing starts at $997 a year and is customized according to the amount of bandwidth and storage your school needs.
 This platform also offers video transcoding services, an embeddable player, and unlimited administrative users.